 Tabitha rolled her eyes.
-“What a fucking douche bag,” she said referring to Mr Heath.
+“What a fucking cunt,” she said referring to Mr Heath.

 REGGIE PENN crossed the overpass carrying a woman over his shoulder.
 Drugged?
 Drunk?
 Probably both.
 She was one of the BECKINGRIDGE FIRM workers from the party upstairs.
 Reggie’s skin was ghoulishly pale in the low light compared to Tabitha’s darker complexion.